Chandra Shekhar Azad

-Chandra Shekhar Sitaram Tiwari (23 July 1906 – 27 February 1931), popularly known as Chandra Shekhar Azad, was an Indian revolutionary who reorganised the Hindustan Republican Association (HRA) under its new name of Hindustan Socialist Republican Association (HSRA) after the death of its founder, Ram Prasad Bismil, and three other prominent party leaders, Roshan Singh, Rajendra Nath Lahiri and Ashfaqulla Khan.
+Chandra Shekhar Sitaram Tiwari (23 July 1906 – 27 February 1931), popularly known as Chandra Shekhar Azad, was an Indian revolutionary who reorganised the Hindustan Republican Association (HRA) under its new name of Hindustan Socialist Republican Association (HSRA) after the deaths of its founder, Ram Prasad Bismil, and three other prominent party leaders, Roshan Singh, Rajendra Nath Lahiri and Ashfaqulla Khan.
 He hailed from Bardarka village in Unnao district of United Provinces and his parents were Sitaram Tiwari and Jagrani Devi.
-He often used the pseudonym "Balraj" while signing pamphlets issued as the commander-in-chief of the HSRA.He worked closely with Bhagat Singh, Sukhdev Thapar and Shivaram Rajguru.
+He often used the pseudonym "Balraj" while signing pamphlets issued as commander-in-chief of the HSRA.
+Bhagat Singh, Sukhdev Thapar and Shivaram Rajguru worked closely with him as his pupil.

 Early life

-Chandra Shekhar Azad was born on 23 July 1906 in Bhabhra village as Chandra Shekhar Tiwari, in a Kanyakubja Brahmin family, in the princely-state of Alirajpur.
-His forefathers were from Badarka village of Unnao district of Uttar Pradesh.
+Chandra Shekhar Azad was born on 23 July 1906 in Bhabhra village as Chandra Shekhar Tiwari, in a Kanyakubja Brahmin family in the princely state of Alirajpur.
+His forefathers were from Badarka village, in Unnao district of Uttar Pradesh.
 His mother, Jagrani Devi, was the third wife of Sitaram Tiwari, whose previous wives had died young.
-After the birth of their first son, Sukhdev, in Badarka, the family moved to Alirajpur State.
+After the birth of their first son, Sukhdev, in Badarka, the family moved to the Alirajpur State.

-His mother wanted her son to be a great Sanskrit scholar and persuaded his father to send him to Kashi Vidyapeeth at Banaras to study.
-In 1921, when the Non-Cooperation Movement was at its height, Chandra Shekhar, then a 15-year-old student, joined.
+His mother wanted her son to become a great Sanskrit scholar and persuaded his father to send him to Kashi Vidyapeeth in Banaras to study.
+In 1921, when the Non-Cooperation Movement was at its height, Chandra Shekhar, then a 15 years old student, joined.
 As a result, he was arrested on 24 December.
-On being presented before the Parsi district magistrate Justice M. P. Khareghat two weeks later, he gave his name as "Azad" (The Free), his father's name as "Swatantrata" (Independence) and his residence as "Jail".
+On being presented before the Parsi district magistrate, Justice M. P. Khareghat, two weeks later, he gave his name as "Azad" (The Free), his father's name as "Swatantrata" (Independence) and his residence as "Jail".
 The angered magistrate punished him with 15 blows.

 Revolutionary life

 After the suspension of the non-cooperation movement in 1922 by Mahatma Gandhi, Azad became disappointed.
-He met a young revolutionary, Manmath Nath Gupta, who introduced him to Ram Prasad Bismil who had formed the Hindustan Republican Association (HRA), a revolutionary organization.
+He met a young revolutionary, Manmath Nath Gupta, who introduced him to Ram Prasad Bismil who had formed the Hindustan Republican Association (HRA), a revolutionary organisation.
 He then became an active member of the HRA and started to collect funds for HRA.
-Most of the fund collection was through robberies of government property.
+Most of the funds were collected through robberies of government property.
 He was involved in the Kakori Train Robbery of 1925, the shooting of John P. Saunders at Lahore in 1928 to avenge the killing of Lala Lajpat Rai, and at last, in the attempt to blow up the Viceroy of India's train in 1929.

 Azad got to read Karl Marx's Manifesto of the Communist Party from his comrade Shiv Verma.
 When Azad was the commander-in-chief of the revolutionary party, he often used to borrow a book called ABC of Communism from writer Satyabhakta to teach socialism to his cadres.

 Despite being a member of Indian National Congress, Motilal Nehru regularly gave money in support of Azad.